Azure/azureml-template/README.md

 ## GitHub Actions

-Modify all actions and files as needed.
+Modify all files as needed.

 **Actions**: